-EPA Finds Two Disinfectant Sprays Can Effectively Kill Coronavirus On Surfaces
+EPA Weighs In On Which Disinfectant Sprays Can Effectively Kill COVID-19 On Surfaces

 For the first time during the COVID-19 pandemic, the Environmental Protection Agency (EPA) has issued its approval on two disinfectant sprays that can effectively kill the coronavirus when used on hard, non-porous surfaces.
 On Monday, the EPA announced that laboratory tests concluded two Lysol products — Lysol Disinfectant Spray and Lysol Max Cover Disinfectant Mist — are "effective against SARS-CoV-2."

 "EPA is committed to identifying new tools and providing accurate up-to-date information to help the American public protect themselves and their families from the novel coronavirus," EPA Administrator Andrew Wheeler said in a statement.
 "EPA's review of products tested against this virus marks an important milestone in President Trump's all of government approach to fighting the spread of COVID-19."

 The coronavirus can live on surfaces anywhere between a few hours to a few days, according to the Centers for Disease Control and Prevention (CDC).
 Therefore, the CDC recommends regularly cleaning and disinfecting visibly dirty surfaces in your home as an added measure to protect yourself and others from COVID-19.
 According to the federal agency, high-touch surfaces — like door knobs, tables, light switches, and phones — should be disinfected daily.

 Disinfectants approved by the EPA to kill the coronavirus must demonstrate efficacy against a virus that is harder to kill than the coronavirus, demonstrate efficacy against another virus similar to the coronavirus, and demonstrate efficacy against the coronavirus itself.